Traveling to City of Hope as an International Patient

 Your First Day at City of Hope

-From the moment you set foot on our Duarte campus, you will never feel alone.
+From the very moment you step onto our Duarte campus, a sense of belonging will surround you.

 - Doctors and nurses specializing in clinical supportive and palliative care

 - Volunteers all working with your primary health care team to manage pain, anxiety, depression, isolation and the distress that may come with a cancer diagnosis and treatment